Sending Information to Servers

 Twitter · Blog · Patreon · Discussions

-So far, our browser has seen the web as read only—but when you post on Facebook, fill out a survey, or search Google, you’re sending information to servers as well as receiving information from them.
+So far, our browser has seen the web as read-only—but when you post on Facebook, fill out a survey, or search Google, you’re sending information to servers as well as receiving information from them.
 In this chapter, we’ll start to transform our browser into a platform for web applications by building out support for HTML forms, the simplest way for a browser to send information to a server.

 <form action="/submit" method="post">